tmortimer/urlfilter/README.md

 [Redis Quickstart](https://redis.io/topics/quickstart)

 # Populate Some Data
 Run the following with the docker-compose containers up and running.
 This will take the domains and add 0-5 path components, and 0-3 query components.
 It will populate more than 26k urls.
 It spams the console so you know what to test with.
-It uses a domain list from [http://mirror1.malwaredomains.com/files/domains.txt](http://mirror1.malwaredomains.com/files/domains.txt) and then adds 0-5 path components, and 0-3 query components generated with [github.com/tjarratt/babble](github.com/tjarratt/babble).
+It uses a domain list from [http://mirror1.malwaredomains.com/files/domains.txt](http://mirror1.malwaredomains.com/files/domains.txt) and then the path and query components are generated with [github.com/tjarratt/babble](github.com/tjarratt/babble).
 ```
 go run mysqlloader/mysqlloader.go --config=configs/mysql-loader.json --list mysqlloader/domains-only.txt -mpdepth 5 -mqdepth 3
 ```